nargesweb/vue-weather-app/README.md

 # weather-app

-This is vue-app for begginers .weather app with vue js library
+This is vue-app for begginers .weather app with vue js framework .